 Be extra careful in winter if you are driving up north as conditions can be harsh.
 It is advisable to check the weather conditions and traffic warnings before you leave.
 Get the free Japan Road Traffic Info Viewer app (only available for iOS) for real time traffic updates.
 It is in Japanese so you need to allow it to overlay its data on Google Maps and you’re good to go.

 You can also get real time traffic information in English at DriveTraffic.jp

 Rent a car with winter tires or get a set of snow chains.
-ToCoo has snow tire packaged plans not found on other rental sites.
+ToCoo has snow tire packaged plans.

 1) Rent a pocket Wi-Fi router to stay connected on the go.
 I rented mine from Wifi-Hire.com, one of the cheapest I found.
 Costs ¥876 ($7.30) per day inclusive of taxes and fees.
 They have counters at most airports for easy pickup and return.

 2) It is advisable to stock up some food and water in the car in the event roads or mountain passes are not passable due to heavy snow.
 This may take hours to clear depending on severity.

 3) Keep a good torch permanently in the car.

 4) Keep a windshield ice scraper in the car.
 It will come in handy after a heavy snowfall overnight if your car was parked in the open.
 It is advisable to fold the wiper blades away from the glass if heavy snow is impending.
 This prevents the blades from cracking and makes it easier to de-ice the windshield later.